The Dallas office building, 10,000 N. Central Expressway, stands as a 30-year testament to the strength, beauty, and durability of StoneLite® panels.

 During the 70s and 80s, granite was a popular architectural specification throughout the DFW Metroplex.
 Together, developer Paragon and HKS Architects dreamed up a 15-story commercial property that exhibited the recognizable natural stone exterior.

 With 70,000 sq. ft. of StoneLite® Swedish Mahogany Granite, 10,000 N. Central Expressway became an aesthetic fixture on the Dallas commute.
 The Swedish Mahogany Granite was also extended into the lobby interior.
-According to Peter Myles (Stone Panels Director of International Sales), “The building looks just as good today as it did 30 years ago when it was completed.”
+According to Peter Myles (retired Stone Panels Director of International Sales), “The building looks just as good today as it did 30 years ago when it was completed.”

 The barrel vault roof structure on top of the building, while not unique, was one of the first of its kind.
 It presented some significant installation challenges, especially with the large StoneLite® panels on a reverse 45-degree slope at the ends of the roof structure.